Softsun2/DMFsim-benchmarking/readme.md

        gene-length - benchmark only gene length & congestion help        - display usage
 ```
 Something to note is that when script's independent variable is "gene-length" (either from passing the option "all" or "gene-length") the previously mentioned metrics are recorded normally as well as **congestion metrics**.
 The congestion metrics are unique to the independent variable "gene-length".
-The congestion metrics are the total number of droplets pulled, the maximum number of concurrent droplets, and the maximum value of congestion (**TODO**).
+The congestion metrics are the total number of droplets pulled, the maximum number of concurrent droplets, and the maximum value of congestion.
 Since `top` can't access this information, the simulation does so internally.

 #### Parameters
 At the top of [Benchmark.py](Benchmark.py) you can set the benchmarking parameters such as constants, independent variable ranges, and assign target machines.
 Variables are documented within the file.